xpolicy/xpolicy/README.md

 ## Array rules

+Array rules allow you to compare arrays with elements and arrays with arrays.

 | Rule       | Description                                      | Valid Example                          |
 | ---------- | ------------------------------------------------ | -------------------------------------- |
 | `In(a)`    | Must be an element of array `a`                  | `"zz"` ⟶ `In(["yy", "zz"])`            |